seblexis/learning/clean_code/chapter16.md

 * Simplifying functions: If a function is only ever called by another function, think about integrating it into the other function (p.
 277). *Seems like this could violate SRP*
 * Flags: Generally a bad idea to pass flags as arguments.
 * static/non-static: if a method calls on a class's instance variables it shouldn't be static
+* Abstract methods: If an abstract method does not depend on anything in the implementation of that class, it doesn't need to be abstract.
+It's implementation can be written in the abstract class itself. (p.
+282)
+* Logical dependencies should be physical dependencies: If class1 makes an assumption about properties of class2, it is logically dependent on class2.
+This should be implemented in code (physical dependency), e.g., by class1 retrieving this property from class2. (p.
+282, 298)